 The Upper Valley Aquatic Center is a 501(c) (3) nonprofit organization with a mission to deliver a diverse range of high quality fitness and aquatic programs accessible to all members of the Upper Valley community.
-This 37,500 square foot facility (read about our 9600 foot expansion) houses an 11 lane, 25 meter x 25 yard competition pool, a separate warm-water instructional pool, indoor Splash Park with lazy river, water features and 110-foot water slide.
-There is a fully-equipped gym with cardio and strength equipment, a separate SPIN studio, and FREE group exercise classes and FREE childcare in KidZone for members.
-Additional amenities include: the Poolside Cafe, spectator seating with accommodation for 400, outdoor basketball court, TRX outdoor training area and adult/child locker rooms.
+FREE group exercise classes and FREE childcare in KidZone for members.
+This 48,000 square foot facility (read about our 9600 foot expansion) houses an 11 lane, 25 meter x 25 yard competition pool, a separate warm-water instructional pool, indoor Splash Park with lazy river, water features and 110-foot water slide.
+There is a fully-equipped gym with more cardio and strength equipment than ever before, new group exercise, mind/body and SPIN studios, new sauna and family locker room with private suites.
+Additional amenities include: the Poolside Cafe, spectator seating with accommodation for +400, TRX outdoor training area and adult/child locker rooms.

 In 2004 a group of parents associated with the North Country Aquatic Club (NCAC) began discussing the lack of space to grow swimming in the Upper Valley.
 It was clear that there was a need for additional space for swim teams and the general public to swim, train and compete.
 The increased popularity of competitive swimming in the area and the constraints on existing pool availability were making it difficult to accommodate the growing demand.
 The group assessed what it would take to develop an aquatic center that would not only support the needs of competitive swimming, but would also be a place where other water-based and fitness programs could be offered.